Federated Learning with Heterogeneous Differential Privacy: Experimental Evaluation

 \begin{enumerate} \itemsep0em \item $Acc_{\text{g}}$: the average test accuracy on the \emph{server} test dataset using the global model. \item $Acc_{\text{g},\text{p}}$, $Acc_{\text{g},\text{np}}$: the average test accuracy of all \emph{private} and \emph{non-private} clients using the global model on their local test datasets, respectively. \item $Acc_{\text{l},\text{p}}$, $Acc_{\text{l},\text{np}}$: the average test accuracy of all \emph{private} and \emph{non-private} clients using their personalized local models on their local test datasets, respectively. \item $\bigtriangleup_{\text{g}}$, $\bigtriangleup_{\text{l}}$: the gain in the average performance of \emph{non-private} clients over the \emph{private} ones using the global model and the personalized local models on their local test datasets, respectively; computed as $\bigtriangleup_{\text{g}}=Acc_{\text{g},\text{np}}-Acc_{\text{g},\text{p}}$ and $\bigtriangleup_{\text{l}}=Acc_{\text{l},\text{np}}-Acc_{\text{l},\text{p}}$. \end{enumerate}

 A summary of the results, shown in Table \ref{results} and Table \ref{results2}, provides the best performance for each experiment along with their corresponding hyperparameters.
 More detailed results are shown in the appendix.
-If different values of the hyperparameters in \emph{FeO2} yield two different competing results, such as one with better global model performance at the server and one with better personalized local models at the clients, we show both.
+If different values of the hyperparameters in \textsc{FedHDP} yield two competing results, such as one with a better global model performance at the server and one with better personalized models at the clients, we show both.

-We can see from Tables \ref{results} and \ref{results2} that \emph{FeO2} allows the server to learn better global models while allowing clients to learn better personalized local models compared to the baseline private FL, i.e., \emph{DP-FedAvg}.
-For example, the gain due to \emph{FeO2} compared to the \emph{DP-FedAvg} in terms of global model performance is $3.8\%$ on average and is up to $9.27\%$.
-For personalized local models, the gain in average accuracy for clients due to \emph{FeO2} compared to \emph{DP-FedAvg} is up to $9.99\%$.
-The gap in the average performance of personalized local models between \emph{DP-FedAvg} and \emph{non-private} is $3.57\%$, which is reduced to $0.95\%$ between \emph{FeO2} and \emph{non-private}.
-Additionally, we can also see the gain in the average performance in personalized local models between clients who choose to opt out of privacy and clients who choose to remain private.
-This demonstrates the advantage of opting out, which provides clients with an incentive to opt out of differential privacy to improve their personalized local models, for example, non-private clients can gain up to $3.49\%$ on average in terms of personalized local model performance compared to private clients.
+We can see from Tables \ref{results} and \ref{results2} that \textsc{FedHDP} allows the server to learn better global models while allowing clients to learn better personalized local models compared to the other baselines, i.e., \textsc{DP-FedAvg+Ditto} as well as the \textsc{FedHDP} with $r=1$.
+For example, the gain due to \textsc{FedHDP} compared to the \textsc{DP-FedAvg+Ditto} in terms of global model performance is up to $9.27\%$.
+For personalized local models, the gain for clients due to \textsc{FedHDP} compared to \textsc{DP-FedAvg+Ditto} is up to $9.99\%$.
+Additionally, we can also see the cost in the average performance in personalized local models between clients who choose to opt out of privacy and clients who choose to remain private.
+This demonstrates the advantage of opting out, which provides clients with an incentive to opt out of DP to improve their personalized local models, for example, non-private clients can gain up to $3.49\%$ on average in terms of personalized local model performance compared to private clients.
 It is worth mentioning that opting out can also improve the global model's performance on clients' local data.
-We observe that there is up to $12.4\%$ gain in the average performance of non-private clients in terms of the accuracy of the global model on the local data compared to the one of baseline \emph{DP-FedAvg}.
+We observe that there is up to $12.4\%$ gain in the average performance of non-private clients in terms of the accuracy of the global model on the local data compared to the one of baseline \textsc{DP-FedAvg+Ditto}.
+Similar trends can be observed for the other baseline.